GE Dash 9 Series

-The Dash 9 Series is a line of diesel locomotives built by GE Transportation Systems.
+The Dash 9 Series is a line of diesel locomotives built by GE Transportation.
 It replaced the Dash 8 Series in the mid-1990s, and was superseded by the Evolution Series in the mid-2000s.
 Dash 9 series locomotives are some of the most common in the United States.

 Specifications

 The Dash 9 Series is an improved version of the Dash 8 Series.
 Like that earlier Series, it has a microprocessor-equipped engine control unit, and a modular system of construction of the vehicle body.

 All models of the Dash 9 Series are powered by a 16-cylinder, turbocharged, GE 7FDL 4-stroke diesel engine, with electronic fuel injection and split cooling.

-Dash 9 Series locomotives also ride on HiAd high adhesion trucks, with low weight transfer characteristics and microprocessor controlled wheelslip.
+Dash 9 Series locomotives also ride on HiAd (high adhesion) trucks, with low weight transfer characteristics and microprocessor controlled wheelslip.